-Governmental Funds (Continued)
+D. Governmental Funds (Continued)

-- The Capital Projects Fund accounts for financial resources used to acquire or construct major capital facilities. - The Community Development Block Grant Fund is used to account for funds received from the U.S. Department of Housing and Urban Development to develop viable urban communities by providing decent housing, a suitable living environment and expanding economic opportunities, principally for persons of low or moderate income. - The Special Reserve Fund is used to account for financial resources to fund expenditures for non-operational purposes across a broad spectrum of potential projects and uses. - Equipment Replacement Fund was established to be used to replace vehicle and other related equipment that has been fully-depreciated and reached or exceeded its useful life. - Grant Match Fund was established as a means of identifying a source of City funds to be used as the local match component for State or Federal grants which may be the subject of application by the City.
+- The Act 205 Pension Fund is used to account for the portion of the earned income tax which accumulates resources to provide for the payment of pension expenses. - The American Reserve Plan Fund is used to account for financial resources received from the Federal Government, which must be used for approved projects. - The Capital Projects Fund accounts for financial resources used to acquire or construct major capital facilities. - The Community Development Block Grant Fund is used to account for funds received from the U.S. Department of Housing and Urban Development to develop viable urban communities by providing decent housing, a suitable living environment and expanding economic opportunities, principally for persons of low or moderate income. - The Special Reserve Fund is used to account for financial resources to fund expenditures for non-operational purposes across a broad spectrum of potential projects and uses. - Equipment Replacement Fund was established to be used to replace vehicle and other related equipment that has been fully-depreciated and reached or exceeded its useful life. - Grant Match Fund was established as a means of identifying a source of City funds to be used as the local match component for State or Federal grants which may be the subject of application by the City.